doganberk01/doganberk01/README.md

 Hi 👋 My name is Doğan Berk
 ===========================

-Compiter Engineer
+Computer Engineer
 -----------------

 I am studying computer engineering.
 I share my projects on my Github account and try to contribute to the open source community.

-* 🌍  I'm based in Malatya
+* 🌍  I'm based in Turkey
 * ✉️  You can contact me at [doganberk019@gmail.com](mailto:doganberk019@gmail.com)
 * 🧠  I'm learning Digital Image Processing and Unity